NabheetCloud/NabheetCloud/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on SAPUI5, Cloud Platform,CAP,RAP, Nodejs and other crazy stuff
+- 🔭 I’m currently working on SAP BTP, SAP Related Tech and Open Source tech.
-- 🌱 I’m currently trying to get my head around Python and ML
+- 🌱 Wearning the Learning Hat Always!
-- 💬 Ask me about anything related to Technology happy to help:)
+- 💬 Ask me about anything related to Technology happy to help and learn:)
 - 📫 How to reach me: nabheet.scn@gmail.com
 <div align="left">
   <p> <strong>You can Find me on </strong><br>